 In connection with the Series B preferred equity financing, an affiliate of Optimus was granted on July 19, 2010 a warrant to purchase up to 40,500,000 shares of our common stock at an exercise price of \$0.25 to be adjusted in connection with the draw down of each tranche.
-On August 13, 2010, the draw down date of the first tranche of Series B preferred stock, the affiliate of Optimus exercised a portion of the warrant to purchase 9,847,059 shares of common stock at an adjusted exercise price of \$0.17 per share.
-On September 28, 2010, the draw down date of the second tranche of Series B preferred stock, the affiliate of Optimus exercised a portion of the warrant to purchase 14,850,000 shares of common stock at an exercise price of \$0.15 per share.
-As permitted by the terms of such warrant, the aggregate exercise price of \$3,901,500 for the first tranche and second tranche, received by us is payable pursuant to four year full recourse promissory notes each bearing interest at the rate of 2% per year.
-As of October 31, 2010, 15,802,941 warrants remained outstanding.
+As permitted by the terms of such warrant, the aggregate exercise price of \$6,291,000 received by us as of April 30, 2011 is payable pursuant to four year full recourse promissory notes each bearing interest at the rate of 2% per year.